BBC-Data-Unit/Council_cuts_during_the_pandemic/README.md

 # Pandemic leaves councils with £3bn black hole
-An analysis of the financial pressures facing UK councils as they emerged from the coronavirus pandemic.

 ![02c144bb-d4aa-4c6f-a23e-20da45d45b1f (2)](https://user-images.githubusercontent.com/61186777/125100168-b4702580-e0d0-11eb-9273-3de426e2920a.png)

-In July 2021, the Shared Data Unit analysed the budgets set by 170 upper and single-tier councils across the UK.
+In July 2021, we [reported](https://www.bbc.co.uk/news/uk-57720900) UK councils faced a £3bn black hole in their budgets as they emerged from the coronavirus pandemic, based on an analysis of the budgets set by 170 upper and single-tier councils.

 We found: